220808-Java-React-Enterprise/Jon-P0/README.md

-*Store(DAO and StoreService made, need to add methods to DAO)(33%) *Product(Set up,view store location needs to be added and product listings)(20%) *Order(to be implemented)(0%)
+*Store(DAO and StoreService made, need to add methods to DAO)(33%) *Product(Set up,view store location needs to be added and product listings)(20%) *Cart(Made and can store products)
+*Order(to be implemented)(0%)

 ### Current work:
-*Select Store Location
-*View Products in Location
+*Cart stores multiple products
+*Add Stores
+*Add Products to Stores
+*Generate Product

 ### More Features to implement:

--Cart to hold products
 -Order to hold details of purchases
 -Sort Orders by cost and date
 -view Customer by admin
 -view Location history by admin
 -Test Cases
+-Select Store Location
+-View Products in Location